mestcihazal/mcp3001-2-go/README.md

 ### Attributes

-The following attributes are available for a `mcp3001-2` sebsor:
+The following attributes are available for a `mcp3001-2` sensor:

 | Name    | Type   | Inclusion    | Description |
 | ------- | ------ | ------------ | ----------- |